-There is throttle cable bracket included with the kit.
-Once installed, use 1⁄2-20 x 5/8 SHCS (Item 23) and a lock washer (Item 19) to secure.
+3. There are two throttle cable brackets included with the kit.
+One is for engines with no transmission cable (Item 12), and has a lower profile.
+The second is for engines that have a transmission kickdown cable - not included with kits with transmission control (Item 11).
+Once installed, use 1⁄2-20 x 5/8 SHCS (Item 22) and a lockwasher (Item 19) to secure.

-Bracket Installed (Throttle Only - item 12)
+Bracket Installed (Throttle Only - Item 12)

+Bracket Installed (Throttle & Trans. - Item 11)

-4. Once the throttle linkage is attached, have an assistant get in the vehicle and fully actuate the throttle controls.
+- 4. Once the throttle linkage is attached, have an assistant get in the vehicle and fully actuate the throttle controls.
 Make the necessary adjustments to the throttle linkage to ensure that the throttle plates are vertical when the throttle control is wide open.
-Work the throttle linkage back and forth several times to ensure it operates smoothly with no binding or sticking.
+Work the throttle linkage back and forth several times to ensure it operates smoothly with no binding or sticking. - DANGER!

-DANGER!
 A sticking throttle may result in uncontrolled engine or vehicle speed.
 This could cause property damage, personal injury, or death.
 A sticking throttle may be caused by improperly installed throttle cables, lack of clearance for any of the throttle linkage, or by a binding throttle linkage.
 Check all throttle cables for proper installation and alignment and actuate the throttle to check for any potential binding or clearance problems.
-Repair any problems before continuing.

-5. If the vehicle is equipped with an automatic transmission, ensure that the transmission kickdown is properly adjusted.
-Follow the vehicle manufacturer's procedure for the correct adjustment procedure.

-NOTE: On late model GM and Ford overdrive transmissions with a lockup torque converter, make sure the lockup function is properly retained.
-Failure to do so will result in premature transmission failure.
+Repair any problems before continuing. - 5.
+If the vehicle is equipped with an automatic transmission, ensure that the transmission kickdown is properly adjusted.
+Follow the vehicle manufacturer's procedure for the correct adjustment procedure. - NOTE: On late model GM overdrive transmissions with a lockup torque converter, make sure the lockup function is properly retained.
+Failure to do so will result in premature transmission failure. - 6.
+Install external throttle return springs that you previously removed from the carburetor.

-NOTE: On Chrysler vehicles, a lever extension will be needed, Holley PN 20-7.
-Van applications may require the use of throttle lever extension Holley PN 20-14.

-6. Install external throttle return springs that you previously removed from the carburetor.
 External springs should be used in addition to the springs on the throttle body itself.
 Have an assistant get in the vehicle and fully depress the accelerator pedal.
 Make the necessary adjustments to the throttle linkage to insure that the throttle reaches wide-open position when the accelerator is depressed.
 Work throttle linkage back and forth several times to ensure that it operates smoothly with no binding or sticking.